loopandlearn/news/docs/edition/2025-03-19.md

 * Just renewed my distribution certificates.
 Directions are excellent - super easy.
 Many thanks for the wonderful work on the directions and pictures.

 * Thank you so, so much.
-I wanted to do the browser build for Trio for several months now and wasn't aware there was a video that I could use!That is so much more accessible for me.
+I wanted to do the browser build for Trio for several months now and wasn't aware there was a video that I could use!
+That is so much more accessible for me.
 So now I just used it to build the Trio App and it worked right away!
 IN UNDER ONE HOUR!
 (I had the developer license already)

 * I just want to say big THANK YOU to my amazing mentor.
 She’s really helping from heart with patience to Zero tech person like me, she never gave up or let me feel shame about my ignorance, she went through step- by-step with me till I fixed all my huge things, without her help I really wouldn’t be here helping my daughter.
 Thanks a lot!
 Also, I want to say big THANK YOU for the Amazing LNL video build loop with browser, it’s really easy, simple and just amazing.
 Thank you to all the LNL community.
 I really Love you all